sneakysneak/docs/pages/templates/06-testing-a-template.md

 ## Testing Steps

-You can test the steps in your cycle, by clicking their “play” button.
+You can test the steps in your template, by clicking their “play” button.

 ### Test an Action Step